bottleworks/RaspiWiFi/Readme.txt

 su -c "cd /usr/share/configure_wifi/Configuration_App/ && rails s -b 10.0.0.1 -e production -p 80 -d" &
 An example is provided.

 == Navigate to http://10.0.0.1 using any web browser on the device you connected with.
-It take several minutes before the server is ready to accept requests.
-If you're connected to the Pi via wifi, it gave you an IP, but the web page is timing out, then just wait a couple minutes....
+It takes several minutes before the server is ready to accept requests.
+If you're connected to the Pi via wifi and it gave you an IP, but the web page is timing out, then just wait a couple minutes....

 == Select the WiFi connection you'd like your Raspberry Pi to connect to from the drop down list and enter its wireless password on the page provided.
 If no encryption is enabled, leave the password box blank.